 A drawing for choice of rooms for current residents in the residence halls is held in late April, and remaining rooms are assigned to new students.
-Some single rooms ordinarily are available for incoming students with special needs.
+Please refer to the housing web page for detailed information.

 Residence hall accommodations are intended primarily for students who are enrolled full time; however, provision occasionally may be made on a space available basis for persons registered for part-time studies.